 Central sleep apnea is when the brain fails to signal the muscles to breathe, due to instability in the respiratory control center.

-Sleep apnea is also closely related to high blood pressure, diabetes, depression, headaches and heart conditions such stroke, heart failure, irregular heartbeat, and heart attacks making it a much more serious problem than snoring.
+Sleep apnea is also closely related to high blood pressure, diabetes, depression, headaches, and heart conditions such as stroke, heart failure, irregular heartbeat, and heart attacks making it a much more serious problem than snoring.

 It is important to note that while someone who snores may also suffer from sleep apnea, not all patients who have sleep apnea snore.
 This means that you may have sleep apnea even if you don’t snore.

 Snorers generally know they snore because someone has told them they do.
 Sleep apnea, especially without snoring as a symptom, is more difficult to diagnose.
 A sleep study is the best way to confirm the condition.
-In a sleep study, or polysomnogram, the patient stays at a sleep centre for a night where they are hooked up to machines which monitor body functions such as brain activity, eye movements, muscle activity, heart rhythm and oxygen saturation to determine if they suffer from a sleep condition such as sleep apnea.
+In a sleep study or polysomnogram, the patient stays at a sleep centre for a night where they are hooked up to machines that monitor body functions such as brain activity, eye movements, muscle activity, heart rhythm, and oxygen saturation to determine if they suffer from a sleep condition such as sleep apnea.
 There are also home tests available.

 Although these measures can also alleviate sleep apnea, more serious cases require interventions such as a Continuous Positive Airway Pressure device (CPAP) which is a machine that keeps the patient’s airway open during sleep by delivering a continuous flow of pressurized air into the throat.
 Another option is custom-made mouthpiece that shifts the lower jaw forward to open the airway, known as Oral Appliance Therapy.